TheUser1935/cyfrin-security-puppy-raffle-lesson/Notes.md

 }
 ```

-### The Pull over Psuh for payments problem that can arise with mishandling of ETH
+### The Pull over Push for payments problem that can arise with mishandling of ETH

 To open the discussion I want to include 2 quotes from [makoto_inoue's article - A SmartContract best practice: Push, Pull, or Give?](https://medium.com/noblocknoparty/a-smartcontract-best-practice-push-pull-or-give-b2e8428e032a)